lar-deeufba/ssggcnn_ur5_grasping/README.md

 git install -e .
 ```

-Download the [model2.params](https://drive.google.com/file/d/1NamkTraRxDBBKDzN5p5D1lCBShqOHp36/view?usp=sharing) in the following link and move it to the `detection_pkg` folder.
+Download the [model.params](https://drive.google.com/open?id=1NdoknYGaaReDcmeLYm6bUe6ksv84ueOo) in the following link and move it to the `scripts/detection_pkg` folder.

 <a name="4.0"></a>
 ### 4.0 - Run SSGG-CNN in Gazebo